Suntory: History

-On July 14, 2009, Kirin announced that it was negotiating with Suntory on a merger.
-On February 8, 2010, it was announced that negotiations between the two were terminated.
+On July 14, 2009, Kirin announced merger negotiations with Suntory; however, the two companies terminated these discussions on February 8, 2010.

-In 2009, Suntory acquired Orangina-Schweppes, the owner of the orange soft drink Orangina, for 300 billion yen, and Frucor energy drinks for 600 million euros.
-On July 2, 2013, the company's beverage and food division debuted on the Tokyo stock exchange and raised almost US$4 billion in the process.
+That same year, Suntory acquired Orangina-Schweppes, owner of the Orangina soft drink, for 300 billion yen, and Frucor energy drinks for 600 million euros.

-In September 2013, Suntory purchased the drinks division of GlaxoSmithKline.
-This included the brands Lucozade and Ribena, however, the deal did not include Horlicks.
+On July 2, 2013, the company's beverage and food division debuted on the Tokyo stock exchange raising almost US$4 billion in the process.
+In September 2013, Suntory purchased the drinks division of GlaxoSmithKline, a deal that included the brands Lucozade and Ribena, though not Horlicks.

 In January 2014, Suntory announced an agreement to buy the largest U.S. bourbon producer, Beam Inc. (producers of Jim Beam) for US$16 billion.
 This deal would make Suntory the world's third largest spirits maker.
-The acquisition was completed in April 2014, when it was announced that the new subsidiary would be renamed Beam Suntory.
+The acquisition was completed in April 2014, and the new subsidiary was renamed Beam Suntory.

 In December 2016, Beam Suntory acquired the gin maker Sipsmith.

-In November 2017, Suntory and PepsiCo form a joint venture in Thailand.
+A year later, Suntory and PepsiCo formed a joint venture in Thailand.

-In 2018, Suntory sold most of Cerebos Pacific assets, including Australian and New Zealand food business to Kraft Heinz for A$290 million.
-This transaction excludes Cerebos Pacific's health supplements and fresh coffee business which later integrated into Suntory Beverage & Food Asia Pte.
-Ltd. and Suntory Coffee Australia respectively.
+In 2018, Suntory sold most of Cerebos Pacific's assets, including Australian and New Zealand food business, to Kraft Heinz for A$290 million.
+This transaction excluded Cerebos Pacific's health supplements and fresh coffee business, which were later integrated into Suntory Beverage & Food Asia Pte.
+Ltd. and Suntory Coffee Australia, respectively.

-In March 2023, Makiko Ono became the first woman to be appointed CEO of Suntory Beverage & Food Ltd.

-In May 2024, Beam Suntory was re-branded as Suntory Global Spirits including the launch of a new website and visual identity.
+In recent leadership changes, in March 2023, Makiko Ono became the first woman to be appointed CEO of Suntory Beverage & Food Ltd. In May 2024, Beam Suntory was rebranded as Suntory Global Spirits including the launch of a new website and visual identity.

-In December 2024, it was announced that Nobuhiro Torii, great-grandson of founder Shinjirō Torii (鳥井 信治郎, Torii Shinjirō), would be appointed as president of Suntory Holdings from March 2025, with incumbent president Takeshi Niinami appointed as its chairman.

-In September 2025, Takeshi Niinami resigned as the company's chairman following an investigation into the purchase of possibly illegal supplements.
+Nobuhiro Torii, great-grandson of founder Shinjirō Torii, was appointed as president of Suntory Holdings beginning March 2025, with incumbent president Takeshi Niinami appointed as its chairman.
+However, in September 2025, Takeshi Niinami resigned as the company's chairman following an investigation into the purchase of possibly illegal supplements.